Practical Information

 Founded in 2018 by Eloise Sweetman and Jason Hendrik Hansma, Shimmer has evolved into a hybrid cultural platform working across exhibitions, publishing, pedagogy, and institutional advising.
 We work in the space between micro-artist-run initiatives and larger institutional centres, allowing us to remain agile and rigorous, speculative yet structurally sound.

 Our programs are supported by the Gemeente Rotterdam, CBK Rotterdam, Mondriaan Fonds, Stimuleringsfonds Creatieve Industrie, Cultuurfonds, Amarte Fonds, and Culture Ireland, along with a growing number of international and private partners.
-We are also sustained by our local and global community, artists, neighbours, readers, and donors, whose generosity enables Shimmer’s long-term vision.
+We are also sustained by our local and global communities, artists, neighbours, readers, and donors, whose generosity enables Shimmer’s long-term vision.

 To support Shimmer’s future and to help us build a legacy of ethical, artistic, and cultural work, consider donating or becoming a strategic partner.